martinhilbert/RURO-measures-and-plots/README.md

 It has been used in several studies, including:

 * Hilbert M, James RG, Gil-Lopez T, Jiang K, Zhou Y. The Complementary Importance of Static Structure and Temporal Dynamics in Teamwork Communication.
 Hum Commun Res.
 2018;44(4):427–448. doi:10.1093/hcr/hqy008
-* Hilbert M, Darmon D. Dumb and Predictable Bots Make Largescale Communication More Complex and Unpredictable.
-Rochester, NY: Social Science Research Network; 2019. https://papers.ssrn.com/abstract=3464833.
-Accessed November 6, 2019.
+* Hilbert, M., & Darmon, D. (2020a).
+Largescale Communication Is More Complex and Unpredictable with Automated Bots.
+Journal of Communication, 70(5).
-* ...
+* Hilbert, M., & Darmon, D. (2020b).
+How Complexity and Uncertainty Grew with Algorithmic Trading.
+Entropy, 22(5), 499. https://doi.org/10.3390/e22050499